-These low-level packages are useful for evaluating or transforming colors, and were used to compose more elaborate design and engineering tools.
+These low-level packages are useful for evaluating or transforming colors.
+Our prototyping team used them to compose more elaborate design and engineering tools.

 The plugin also makes intelligent recommendations depending on how far the color is off-palette.
 For example, a ΔE value of 2.0 or less means the color can be swapped automatically, but a higher value may warrant action on the part of the developer or designer.

-I submitted a brief outlining all the benefits of adopting variable fonts, and tested load times across several Intuit pages to ensure there wouldn't be any performance regressions.
-Later, after receiving the variable font, I wrote a boilerplate implementation, suitable for production use, that developers could reference as they adopted the font.
+At Intuit, I proactively submitted a brief to leadership outlining all the benefits of adopting variable fonts.
+I also included load times tested across many Intuit pages to ensure there wouldn't be any performance regressions.
+Later, after receiving the variable font, I wrote a production-ready implementation which developers could reference as they adopted the font.
 I even coached teams on how to optimize the font for blistering load times.
 This involves special techniques like instancing and subsetting using the open-source

 As I've shown, a design system isn't just design.
 It's design expressed through code.
 I can design and develop your company's design system too; drop me a line!